 What is Carpal Tunnel Syndrome?

-Opposite this ligament is your wrist bones and traveling between the two is the median nerve, which delivers messages to the thumb and remaining fingers except for your pinky finger.
+Opposite this ligament is your wrist bones, and traveling between the two is the median nerve, which delivers messages to the thumb and remaining fingers except for your pinky finger.

-Will Carpal Tunnel Syndrome Go Away on its Own?
+Will Carpal Tunnel Syndrome Go Away On Its Own?

-Treating Carpal Tunnel Syndrome at Home
+Treating Carpal Tunnel Syndrome

 If your condition does not improve within two weeks, however, the best call to make is to the experts.
 CTS can be serious and require surgery.